containeroo/cloudflare-operator/docs/content/core_concept.md

 If of type `CNAME` record must be a valid domain.

 !!! info "cloudflare-operator use case"
-    Our recommendation is to point all your subdomains to your root domain.
+    Our recommendation is to point all your subdomains to your root domain, eg `example.com`.

 ### Proxy Status

-Non proxied means all traffic goes directly to your own IP without Cloudflare being a safety net in front.
+Non proxied means all traffic goes directly to the `content` (IPv4 address or domain) without Cloudflare being a safety net in front.

 ### TTL